 Your credit score plays a key role in the lease you get.
 “There are different tiers of credit that will be evaluated,” said Scot Hall, Executive Vice President of WantaLease.com.
 “If you have better credit, you will get better rates unless it’s a dealer-subsidized lease.”

 Before you apply for a lease, you should check your credit report, giving yourself plenty of time to dispute and fix any negative mistakes.
-You should also check your credit score; while scoring models differ depending on the lease, you will have an idea of where you stand (you can access two of your credit scores, updated monthly, for free at Credit.com).
+You should also check your credit score; while scoring models differ depending on the lease, you will have an idea of where you stand (you can access two of your credit scores, updated every 14 days, for free at Credit.com).

 Depending on your credit score, it may be easier to qualify for a lease for certain vehicles.
 For example, Experian Automotive found that the average credit score of someone who took out a loan for a new Volkswagen Jetta in the fourth quarter of 2014 was 715, while the average credit score for a lease was 692.
 For a new Jeep Grand Cherokee, the average credit score for a loan was 735, while the average credit score for a lease was 728.

 One of the biggest advantages of leasing is that you might get a lower monthly payment.
 According to Experian Automotive, the average monthly lease payment for a Jetta in the fourth quarter of 2013 was $287, while the average loan payment was $389.
 For a Grand Cherokee, the average lease payment was $470, while the average loan payment was $611.

 Leases are cheaper because you’re only paying for the depreciation of the car’s value, plus interest, taxes, and fees.
 With a loan, you’re also paying off the entire purchase price of the vehicle.

 These monthly costs don’t take down payments or trade-in values into account.
 While leases typically have lower down payments, you’ll have to turn in or buy your car when the lease is up, with no property to show for it.